Have you seen a website like this in Toronto’s digital wilds? At first I was set back by its design but then noted a quality.

 Archaeological records of the fishing weir go back to 3,300 BCE in the Archaic Period in North America.
 The world was still in the Stone Age except for Mesopotamia.
 Stonehenge had began to be built.
 The remains of wooden stakes were found in v-shapes to gather and capture fish.
 They would have provided a bountiful supply of fish at various times of the year, particularly during the spring run with walleye, pike, sucker, and sturgeon according to the City’s “Origin of the name of Toronto“.

 Light years later, in the 17th century, three different native languages and the French have words all describing wooden sticks in water used for hunting at this location.
 This spot was significant.
-For 5,000 years this technical and cultural tradition was passed on by word of mouth from generation to generation, from tribe to tribe, etc… 300 years after colonization it looks like it was almost forgotten and buried.
+For perhaps 5,000 years this technical and cultural tradition was passed on by word of mouth from generation to generation.
+300 years after colonization it looks like it was almost forgotten and buried.
 A small sign about the most recent band’s relationship with the spot is overshadowed by a highway that possibly passes through the spot sided by marinas.
 The 4th largest city in North America is named after the place.
-Yet hardly a soul knows that they’re connected to one of the most ancient human artifacts found in the continent.
+Yet do many people know this?

-The ancient weirs, which are now beside a highway and marina, must have been bountiful and important.
+The ancient weirs must have been important and bountiful.
 Having seen the image of trees or poles in water used in four different tongues — Huron, Mohawk, Ahnishnabe, and French — what was this set of poles or trees that formed a fence, barrier, or enclosure?
 It was a fish weir that crossed the Narrows.
 It consisted of a system of poles and nets.
 Fish could swim past the poles but would get caught in the nets.
 We know from the archaeology of the area and from the early writings of Samuel de Champlain that there were fish weirs in the Narrows that would have provided a bountiful supply of fish at various times of the year, particularly during the spring run of walleye, pike, sucker, and sturgeon.

 At the time of the first European contact in the 17th century the lake was called Ouentironk by the Wyandot (Huron) people.
 Possible meanings could have been “poles spaced over a distance” or “poles that cross”.
 By 1666, members of the Iroquois Confederacy moved in and renamed the lake as some version of “Taronto” between 1670 and 1710.
 The root “-ront” refers to trees.
 The original word might have been “Tkaranto” meaning “where there are trees in water.”
 By the end of the 17th Century the Ahnishnabe moved in.